PombertLab/3DFI/README.md

   -f $TDFI_HOME/Examples/FASTA/*.fasta \
   -o $RESULTS \
   -c 16 \
-  -p alphafold rosettafold raptorx
+  -p alphafold rosettafold raptorx \
+  -a gesamt
 ```

-In the above example, structural homology searches will be performed automatically against the databases located in **$TDFI_DB**.
+In the above example, structural homology searches will be performed automatically with GESAMT against the databases located in **$TDFI_DB**.
 On our AMD Ryzen 5950X/NVIDIA RTX A6000 workstation (equipped with an NVME SSD), the process from start to finish took 1 hour 45 minutes *vs.* 4 hours 25 minutes on our Intel Xeon E5-2640/NVIDIA GTX 1070 workstation (equipped with a standard 7200 RPM hard drive).
 In contrast, running the pipeline on the same machines using AlphaFold as the only protein structure predictor took 51 minutes *vs.* 1 hour 59 minutes.
+We recommend using [Foldseek](https://github.com/PombertLab/3DFI/tree/foldseek) instead of GESAMT to speed up the overall computation time (Foldseek is really fast).

 <details>
   <summary> Click here to show/hide details about the contents of the 3DFI output folder.</summary>